fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m2-exercise-update-class-properties-methods.md

     public class BankCustomer
     {
-        private static int nextCustomerId;
+        private static int s_nextCustomerId;
-        public string fName = "Tim";
+        public string FirstName = "Tim";
-        public string lName = "Shao";
+        public string LastName = "Shao";
-        public readonly string customerId;
+        public readonly string CustomerId;

         static BankCustomer()
         {
             Random random = new Random();
-            nextCustomerId = random.Next(10000000, 20000000);
+            s_nextCustomerId = random.Next(10000000, 20000000);
         }

         public BankCustomer(string firstName, string lastName)
         {
-            fName = firstName;
+            FirstName = firstName;
-            lName = lastName;
+            LastName = lastName;
-            this.customerId = (nextCustomerId++).ToString("D10");
+            this.CustomerId = (s_nextCustomerId++).ToString("D10");
         }

     }

     ```

-    The `BankCustomer` class includes fields for `fname` (first name), `lName` (last name), `customerId` (customer ID), and a static field `nextCustomerId`.
-The `nextCustomerId` field is used to generate a unique customer ID for each customer.
+    The `BankCustomer` class includes fields for `fname` (first name), `LastName` (last name), `CustomerId` (customer ID), and a static field `s_nextCustomerId`.
+The `s_nextCustomerId` field is used to generate a unique customer ID for each customer.

     The `BankCustomer` class also includes two constructors.
-The first constructor is a static constructor that initializes the `nextCustomerId` field with a random number eight-digit integer.
-The second constructor takes two parameters, `firstName` and `lastName`, and initializes the `fname` and `lName` fields with the values of the parameters.
-The constructor also increments `nextCustomerId` and uses the value to assign a unique value to `customerId`.
+The first constructor is a static constructor that initializes the `s_nextCustomerId` field with a random number eight-digit integer.
+The second constructor takes two parameters, `firstName` and `lastName`, and initializes the `fname` and `LastName` fields with the values of the parameters.
+The constructor also increments `s_nextCustomerId` and uses the value to assign a unique value to `CustomerId`.

     > [!NOTE]
     > The `this` keyword refers to the current instance of the class.
 It's used to access fields, properties, and methods of the current instance.
-In the `BankCustomer` class, the `this` keyword is used to access the read-only `customerId` field.
+In the `BankCustomer` class, the `this` keyword is used to access the read-only `CustomerId` field.
 The `this` keyword is not required in this context, but it's used for clarity.
 The `this` keyword is not available in a static constructor.

 1. Open the BankAccount.cs file.